mohitmishra786/underTheHoodOfExecutables/Ch-1-The-Mystery-Of-Executable-Size/Why is my "Hello World" so Big?.md

     1142:       c3                      ret
 ```

-The `.text` section contains our program's actual machine code.
-Notice that our simple `printf()` call has been optimized to use `puts()` instead, since we're just printing a string with a newline.
-But this is only a tiny part of the executable.
-The rest of the `.text` section contains initialization code, cleanup code, and other necessary runtime functions.

-### 2. Read-Only Data (.rodata)
+The `.text` section contains the actual machine code.
+Notice several interesting points:
+1. Our `printf` call has been optimized to `puts` (we'll explore compiler optimizations in later chapters)
+2. The function prologue and epilogue handle stack frame setup
+3. The actual code is much larger than our simple C source would suggest

+We'll explore the details of code sections more thoroughly in Chapter 3, "Where Your C Code Lives: Understanding ELF Sections."

+#### .rodata Section (Read-only Data)
 ```bash
 $ objdump -s -j .rodata hello
 Contents of section .rodata: